eagerNewb/crowd-near/README.md

 - lifetime for campaigns
 - payout logic in case campaign fails
 - more detailed fields for the Campaign
-- tests - yeah, I've heard of TDD, and tests should come first.
-For now it's just a mock-up.
 - Front end

 ##